fmanzoor3/predicting-house-prices/README.md

     ```python
     chosen_city="Antalya" # Change this variable to the desired city
     ```
-    By making this change, the entire analysis, from data collection to model training and evaluation, will be repeated for the specified city.
+    By making this change, the entire analysis, from model training to evaluation, will be repeated for the specified city.